 - Routine hematologic stains: Blood smears are stained with Romanowsky type dyes, including a modified Wright’s stain (used in the Clinical Pathology Laboratory at Cornell University) and rapid stains, e.g. Diff-quik®.
 These stains consist of acidic (red) and basic (blue) dyes.
 In smears, nuclei and RNA stain blue whereas hemoglobin in red blood cells (RBC) stains red.

-- Reticulocytes: These are immature anucleate RBC in which the RNA in the cytoplasm has been precipitated with a supravital dye (e.g. new methylene blue) or stained with a fluorescent dye (e.g. oxazine, thiazole orange) for laser detection (flow cytometry, procedure employed by the hematology analyzer at Cornell University to count reticulocytes).
+- Reticulocytes: These are immature anucleate RBC in which the RNA in the cytoplasm has been precipitated with a supravital dye (e.g. new methylene blue) or stained with a fluorescent dye (e.g. thiazole orange) for laser detection.
+At Cornell, reticulocytes are identified and quantified by their absorption of a nucleic acid-binding dye, Oxazine-750.
 We use these techniques to quantify the number of immature anucleate RBC in blood, which is expressed as the reticulocyte percentage (of all RBC).
 This quantification is only done routinely only in dogs and cats.
 There are two types of reticulocytes – aggregate and punctate – which are distinguished by the amount of RNA in their cytoplasm (as seen in a new methylene blue-stained smear).

 - Aggregate reticulocytes contain a large amount of RNA, which precipitates as chunks or aggregates in immature anucleate RBC in new methylene blue-stained smears.
 These correspond to polychromatophils on a routinely stained blood smear, i.e. all polychromatophils are (aggregate) reticulocytes.
 After aggregate reticulocytes are released from the bone marrow, they are thought to mature to punctate reticulocytes, which then mature or are remodeled in the spleen to normal sized (normocytic) RBC.